flatpickles/flatpickles.com/README.md

 # flatpickles.com

-## Issues
-* Header image loads after page on mobile
-* Jumpy dates, man

 ## To do
-* robots.txt
-* Cleanup Writing index with eager glob import
+* Cleanup Writing index with eager glob import (rename some stuff too)
 * Notes and Such
     * Slug page, w/ links from main page
     * Pagination for main page (non-eager glob import)